flexatone/np-bench/doc/bnpy-scipy-2023/slides.md

 <Transform :scale="1.5">
 <v-clicks depth="2">

-- Rows are Boolean array size (1e5, 1e6, 1e7)
+- Three rows: size of array (1e5, 1e6, 1e7)
-- Four columns show different fill characteristics
+- Four columns: different fill characteristics
     - One `True`
         - Set at 1/3<sup>rd</sup> to the end
         - Set at 2/3<sup>rd</sup> to the end